erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **RAYJ**

-Japanese equities are very intriguing to me.
+In addition to Nintendo, other Japanese equities are very intriguing to me.
 This ETF raises my international exposure via Japanese growth stocks like Mitsubishi, Kawasaki, Hitachi, Sanrio, Asics, Toyota, Ryohein Keikaku, Disco Corp and many others.
+I like this as a diversification play away from the US hyperscalers.

 **RDDT**